-The Group engaged an independent qualified valuer to perform the live hog valuations at the end of each reporting period, the fair values less costs to sell are determined based on the price of hogs in the actively traded market, subtracting the breeding costs required to raise the hogs to be slaughtered and the margins that would be required by a raiser and less costs to sell, with reference to the latest budgets approved by management.
+The Group engaged an independent qualified valuer to perform the live hog valuations at the end of each reporting period, the fair values less costs to sell are determined based on the price of hogs in the actively traded market, reduced by the breeding costs required to raise the hogs to be slaughtered and the margins that would be required by a raiser and less costs to sell, with reference to the latest budgets approved by management.
 This determination involved the use of significant judgements and estimates.
-If the actual results differ to the original estimates made by management, such differences from the original estimates will impact the fair value change recognised in profit or loss in the reporting period.
-The carrying amount of live hogs was US$1,101 million as at December 31, 2019 (2018: US$942 million) (see note 18).
+If the actual results differ to the original estimates made by management, such differences from the original estimates will impact the fair value change recognised in profit or loss.
+The carrying amount of live hogs was US$1,028 million as at December 31, 2020 (2019: US$1,101 million) (see note 17).

 The biological assets of the Group are live hogs and poultry at various stages of development, including suckling hogs, nursery hogs and finishing hogs and broilers which are classified as current assets.
 Biological assets also include breeding stock (hogs and poultry), which are used to produce future live hogs and broilers, are classified as non-current assets of the Group.
 The quantities of live hogs, broilers and breeding stock owned by the Group at the end of each reporting period are as follows: